shayna-UT/assess_credit_risk/README.md

     <img src="images/random_oversampling_cm.PNG" height="100">

   - The classification report demonstrates the discrepancies between the model predicting a "low risk" versus "high risk" loan status.
-Looking at the "low risk", the model has a high precision (pre) and low recall (rec).
-This means that the model is reliable for classifying "low risk" loan statuses.
+Looking at the "low risk", the model has high precision (pre) and low recall (rec).
+This means that of the loans predicted to be "low risk", the model is reliable for classifying "low risk" loan statuses.
 However, there is a large number of loans that are being classified as "high risk" but are actually "low risk", as seen in the confusion matrix.

     Now analyzing the "high risk" loan statuses, there is a higher recall but very poor precision.
 Of the loans that are actually "high risk", there is a 74% likelihood that the model will correctly predict that it is "high risk".
 However, out of the outcomes where the model predicts that the loan is "high risk", there is an extremely low probability that the laon is actually "high risk".